EvgeniOvcharov/math-blog/_posts/2019-08-21-reading-csv-files.md

 ---

-Comma-separated value (csv) files are one of the most common file formats used in data analysis.
-Sometimes we need to read multiple csv files from disk and combine them into a single `data.frame` or `data.table` object in R. We shall explore five different approaches to that task and determine the most efficient one.
+Comma-separated value (csv) files are one of the most common file formats used in data analysis today.
+Sometimes we need to read multiple csv files from disk and combine them into a single data frame or data table object in R. We shall explore five different approaches to that task and determine the most efficient one.
 First, let us make sure that we know how to answer the following question:

 ### How to list the files in a given directory?